alphachai/tvdb-matcher/README.md

 I threw this together to clean up my TV media.
 Nothing special here, but it might save you time too.

+This matcher relies completely on word matching.
+All symbols are ignored.

 ## Example